Durban: Sea

 Naval Base Durban on Salisbury Island (now joined to the mainland and part of the Port of Durban), was established as a naval base during the Second World War.
 It was downgraded in 2002 to a naval station.
 In 2012 a decision was made to renovate and expand the facilities back up to a full naval base to accommodate the South African Navy's offshore patrol flotilla.
 In December 2015 it was redesignated Naval Base Durban.

 Rail

 Durban featured the first operating steam railway in South Africa when the Natal Railway Company started operating a line between the Point and the city of Durban in 1860.

 Shosholoza Meyl, the passenger rail service of Spoornet, operates two long-distance passenger rail services from Durban: a daily service to and from Johannesburg via Pietermaritzburg and Newcastle, and a weekly service to and from Cape Town via Kimberley and Bloemfontein.
 These trains terminate at Durban railway station.

 Metrorail operates a commuter rail service in Durban and the surrounding area.
 The Metrorail network runs from Durban Station outwards as far as KwaDukuza on the North Coast, Kelso on the South Coast, and Cato Ridge inland.

-A high-speed rail link has been proposed; this link would Johannesburg and Durban.
+A high-speed rail link has been proposed; this would link Johannesburg and Durban.